JanusHCP/policies/disposable_media_policy.md

 ## Disposable Media Policy

-1. The use of any removable media to store confidential information is prohibited.
+1. The use of any removable media to store information is both prohibited & disabled.